Baby Blood: Release

 The film was shown at the Avoriaz International Fantasy Film Festival in January 1990 and the Sarasota French Film Festival in November 1990.
 At Avoriaz, the film was shown in competition but despite being presented out of competition, it was awarded a jury award, the first time this had happened in the festival's history.

 Baby Blood was released in France on 24 January 1990.
 The film played for three weeks in Paris where it sold 6750 tickets in its first week.
 In total, it sold 10381 tickets in Paris.
 In 2008, a sequel to the film was released titled Lady Blood.

 Home media

 In France, the film was released on VHS by Fil à Film in 1992.
 A Region 1 DVD of Baby Blood was released by Anchor Bay Entertainment on 10 October 2006.
 On 8 October 2019, Kino Lorber released the film on Blu-ray, On 29 October 2024, Kino Lorber issued a newly-restored 4K UHD Blu-ray edition through their Kino Cult line.

+Reception

+Baby Blood was called "one of those hard-to-find splatter gems" by Steve Barton of Dread Central, who further opined that it was "one of those movies that will make you constantly shake your head is disbelief" and "another fine addition to your horror loving library" before giving it a score of 3½/5.
+Film Threat's Steve Anderson commended the film's "unsettling" ending and the way it employed splatter and gore, and concluded, "Some genuine shocks combine with an overall pervasive creepiness to yield a movie that's quite solidly put together."
+Neil Lumbard of Blu-ray.com, while highly critical of the film's "awful" and "cringe-worthy" plot and dialogue, praised other aspects of it like the cinematography, score, and acting, and gave it an overall grade of 4/5, writing, "Somehow the terrible screenplay didn't prevent director Alain Robak from making an effective horror film as it manages to succeed as a brooding and gory experience with an interesting visual flair and a fitting lead performance by Emmanuelle Escourrou."